Clark-Whitehead/Clark-Whitehead.github.io/projects/project-2.md

 Using shopify to build a website was completely new to me.
 It seems easy and fast at first, but in order to get the functionality I wanted I did have to customize some of the code.
 However for this project I did not have to utilize Javascript or PHP, only HTML and CSS.

-In this project I gained experience on how the shopify platform works and now can quickly create online stores for any business in a matter of minutes that are fully functional and can being taking payments.
+In this project I gained experience on how the shopify platform works and now can quickly create online stores for any business in a matter of minutes that are fully functional and taking payments.
 My business on this platform had sales immediately after launch and reached $3000 per day during summer months.

 You can learn more at the [Fluzzle Tube](https://fluzzletube.com).